EthanHNguyen/ethanhnguyen.github.io/_pages/about.md

 Hi!
 I'm Ethan, an aspiring machine learning engineer and entrepreneur.
 Currently, I am working at Capital One in their two-year rotational program (their Technology Development Program) and simutaneously studying for a Master's in Computer Science at Georgia Tech.

-## History
+## Brief History
 In June 2023, I graduated from Vanderbilt University summa cum laude with a B.S. in Computer Science.
 While I was there, I published two first-author machine learning papers, presented at a Medical AI conference in Singapore, and built a couple of full-stack web apps.

+## Skills
+* Languages: Python, C / C++
+* ML Tools: PyTorch, TensorFlow, NumPy, OpenCV, Matplotlib
+* Databases: MongoDB, DynamoDB
+* Web Development: React, Node.js, Express, HTML, CSS
+* Other tools: Git, Linux, Docker, AWS, Agile

 ## Future
-I continue to focus on learning new things everyday whether through the rotational program, master's, or on Twitter.
-Subjects of particular interest are machine learning, finance, and business, and how we can use this knowledge to solve everyday problems at scale.
-I am optimistic that we can improve the lives of our communities through technology and business.
+I love learning new things everyday whether it is in my job, in class, reading papers, or browsing Twitter.
+I am optimistic that we can improve our communities through technology and business.

 ## Contact Me
-Feel free to message me on Twitter or email me at ethan.h.nguyen@vanderbilt.edu.
-I love chatting with people. :D
+Feel free to email me at ethanhuunguyen [at] gmail.com.
+I'm open to all opportunities, ideas, and questions.